 Every organization should have a clear policy for managing health and safety so that everybody associated with the organization knows its health and safety aims and objectives and how they will be achieved.
 For a policy to be effective, it must be honored in the spirit and the letter.
 A good health and safety policy will also enhance the organization’s performance in areas other than health and safety, help the workforce’s personal development, and reduce financial losses.

-Health And Safety Policy
+Health and Safety Policy Legal Requirements

 Section 2(3) of the Health and Safety at Work (HSW) Act and the Employers’ Health and Safety Policy Statements (Exception) Regulations 1975 require employers with five or more employees to prepare and regularly review a written health and safety policy together with the necessary organization and arrangements to carry it out and to bring the policy and any revision of it to the notice of their employees.